-(a) In the event an employee uses his/her automobile during work hours and is authorized by the Employer to do so, the Employer shall pay an allowance of fifty-three cents (\$0.53) per km upon receipt of an official travel expense form approved by the employee's immediate supervisor.
+(a) In the event an employee uses their automobile during work hours and is authorized by the Employer to do so, the Employer shall pay an allowance of fifty-five cents (\$0.55) per km upon receipt of an official travel expense form approved by the employee's immediate supervisor.

-Upon request, Employees required to transport persons served in his/her automobile will be provided a car seat cover and incontinence pads.
+Upon request, Employees required to transport persons served in their automobile will be provided a car seat cover and incontinence pads.

-The Employer will provide reimbursement for interior car detail for cars soiled as a result of requirement to transport persons served.
+With prior approval, the Employer will provide reimbursement for interior car detail for cars soiled as a result of requirement to transport persons served.

-Employees who travel in excess of 400 kilometres in any given month will be paid an additional one cent per kilometer.
+Employees who travel in excess of 400 kilometers in any given month will be paid an additional one cent per kilometer.

 From within the boundaries of the city of their primary work assignment, staff must get to their first working destination at their own expense and on their own time.
 From that first site, all travel (time and mileage) will be compensated at applicable rates during the shift, until the final work site of the shift is reached.
 Staff members are responsible to get home from their last work site at their own expense and on their own time.
 In situations where employees either commence or end work outside the boundaries of the city, of their primary work assignment, as defined below, the applicable mileage rate will apply.
 For staff whose primary work assignment is in Kingston, the boundary to the North is defined as beyond Highway 401.
 The boundary to the west is defined as Coronation Boulevard.
-The boundary to the east is defined as beyond Abbey Dawn Road on Highway 2.
-For staff whose primary work assignment is at the Gananoque program, the Gananoque office at 26 Mill Street shall be the designated boundary point (this difference for Gananoque is in recognition of the small geographic area of the City of Gananoque).
+The boundary to the east is defined as Highway 15.
+For staff whose primary work assignment is at the Napanee program, the Napanee office at 465 Advance Avenue, shall be the designated boundary point.
+For staff whose primary work assignment is the Gananoque program, the Gananoque office at 26 Mill Street shall be the designated boundary point.

+This difference for Gananoque and Napanee, is in recognition of the small geographic area of the towns of Gananoque and Napanee.
 For staff who are split between assignments at Kingston and Gananoque locations, for the purposes of this article, the applied boundary shall be the city in which the program being worked in that day is administered.